 OPERATIONAL ELEMENT DESCRIPTION Code VMP01 Name Secure virtual machines as you would secure physical machines.
 Description A key to understanding the security requirements of a virtualized environment is the recognition that a virtual machine is, in most respects, the equivalent of a physical server.
 Therefore, it is critical that you employ the same security measures in virtual machines that you would for physical servers.
 Risk or Control The guest operating system that runs in the virtual machine is subject to the same security risks as a physical system.
-Recommendation Level Enterprise including applying appropriate patches.
+Recommendation Level Enterprise.
+Condition or Steps Ensure that antivirus, antispyware, intrusion detection and other protection are enabled for every virtual machine in your virtual infrastructure.
+Make sure to keep all security measures up to date, including applying appropriate patches.
 It is especially important to keep track of updates for dormant virtual machines that are powered off, because it can be easy to overlook them.
-Condition or Steps Ensure that antivirus, antispyware, intrusion detection, and other protection are enabled for every virtual machine in your virtual infrastructure.
-Make sure to keep all security measures up-to-date, including applying appropriate patches.
-It is especially important to keep track of updates for dormant virtual machines that are powered off, because it can be easy to overlook them. -- -------------------- --- --

 OPERATIONAL ELEMENT DESCRIPTION Code VMP02 Name Disable unnecessary or superfluous functions inside virtual machines.
 Description By disabling unnecessary system components that are not needed to support the application or service running on the system, you reduce the number of parts that can be attacked.
 Virtual machines often don't require as many services or functions as ordinary physical servers; so when virtualizing, you should evaluate whether a particular service or function is truly needed.
 Risk or Control Any service running in a virtual machine provides a potential avenue of attack.
-Recommendation Level Enterprise Condition or Steps Some of these steps include: • Disable unused services in the operating system.
-For example, if the system runs a file server, make sure to turn off any Web services. • Disconnect unused physical devices, such as CD/DVD drives, floppy drives, and USB adaptors.
-This is described in the "Removing Unnecessary Hardware Devices" section in the ESX Configuration Guide . • Turn off any screen savers.
-If using a Linux, BSD, or Solaris guest operating system, do not run the X Window system unless it is necessary.
+Recommendation Level Enterprise.
+Condition or Steps Some of these steps include: • Disable unused services in the operating system.
+For example, if the system runs a file server, make sure to turn off any Web services. • Disconnect unused physical devices, such as CD/DVD drives, floppy drives and USB adaptors.
+This is described in the "Removing Unnecessary Hardware Devices" section in the VMware ESX Configuration Guide. • Turn off any screen savers.
+If using a Linux, BSD or Solaris guest operating system, do not run the X Window system unless it is necessary.

 OPERATIONAL ELEMENT DESCRIPTION Code VMP03 Name Use templates to deploy virtual machines whenever possible.
 Description By capturing a hardened base operating system image (with no applications installed) in a template, you can ensure that all your virtual machines are created with a known baseline level of security.
-You can then use this template to create other, application-specific templates, or you can use the application template to deploy virtual machines.
+You can then use this template to create other, application-specific, templates or use the application template to deploy virtual machines.
 Risk or Control Manual installation of the OS and applications into a virtual machine introduces the risk of misconfiguration due to human or process error.
-Recommendation Level Enterprise Condition or Steps Provide templates for virtual machine creation that contain hardened, patched, and properly configured OS deployments.
+Recommendation Level Enterprise.
+Condition or Steps Provide templates for virtual machine creation that contain hardened, patched and properly configured OS deployments.
 If possible, predeploy applications in templates as well, although care should be taken that the application doesn't depend upon virtual machine-specific information to be deployed.
 In vSphere, you can convert a template to a virtual machine and back again quickly, which makes updating templates quite easy.
 VMware Update Manager also provides the ability to automatically patch the operating system and certain applications in a template, thereby ensuring that they remain up to date.